otagobioinformaticsspringschool/2024/_includes/curriculum.md

 - Running command line based programs
 - Creating scripts to automate workflows

-#### Introduction to R

-Analysis portions of the workshops will be performed using R. As such we will provide a brief introduction to R. This will include:

-- How to interact with R
-- Creating objects
-- How to use functions
-- How to install and use packages

 #### Introduction to working in a high performance computing environment

 We'll be making use of the New Zealand eScience Infrastructure (NeSI), which is the national provider of high performance computing for researchers, to run our analysis and as part of this we'll cover: